christianMiguez/christianMiguez/README.md

 &emsp;

 - 🔭 I’m currently working as a Freelancer at [christianmiguez.com](https://christianmiguez.com/) and doing that I love: Web Development.
-- 📚 I'm also doing the [CS50: Introduction to Computer Science](https://pll.harvard.edu/course/cs50-introduction-computer-science), an introduction to the intellectual enterprises of computer science and the art of programming
+- 📚 I'm also studying [CS50: Introduction to Computer Science](https://pll.harvard.edu/course/cs50-introduction-computer-science), an introduction to the intellectual enterprises of computer science and the art of programming

-- 🌱 In free time I also playing with **Python and Sveltkit**
+- 🌱 In my free time I also play with **Python and Sveltkit**

-- 💬 Ask me about **Web Development**, I looking for help you :)
+- 💬 Ask me about **Web Development**, I looking forward to help you :)

 &emsp;